Kentico/bug-hunter/README.md

 All the source codes are published under MIT licence.

 ## Versions
-The current version of analyzers is v1.0.1, compatible with Kentico.Livraries v10.0.13 and using Microsoft.CodeAnalysis v1.3.2.
+The current version of analyzers is v1.0.1, compatible with Kentico.Libraries v10.0.13 and using Microsoft.CodeAnalysis v1.3.2.
 Due to Roslyn version analyzers are only compatible with Visual Studio 2015 Update 3 and higher.
 Update to Microsoft.CodeAnalysis v2.0, which only works in Visual Studio 2017, is currently impossible due to company restrictions at Kentico (.NET framework and Visual Studio backward compatibility).

 ## NuGet Availability